scriniariii/CTF-Write-Ups/README.md

 # CTF-Write-Ups
-Here you will find a collection of detailed write-ups (also known as walkthroughs) for various penetration testing challenges, capture the flag (CTF) exercises, and vulnerable machines that I have tackled
+Here you will find a collection of detailed write-ups for various penetration testing challenges, capture the flag (CTF) exercises, and vulnerable machines that I have tackled